codepath/android_guides/Must-Have-Libraries.md

 ### Debugging

 * [Stetho](http://facebook.github.io/stetho/) - A debug bridge for Android applications which could be used for multiple purposes not limited to Network Inspection, Database Inspection and Javascript Console.
+* [Android Debug Database](https://github.com/amitshekhariitbhu/Android-Debug-Database) - Android Debug Database allows you to view databases and shared preferences directly in your browser in a very simple way.
 * [Bugfender](https://github.com/bugfender/bugfender-android-sample/) - Cloud storage for your app logs, track user behaviour to find problems in your mobile apps.

 ## Resources